-This is a common question that haunts most designers – what is the accuracy in FEA or CFD simulation?
-How accurate are these computer models?
-With growth in computer power, simulations have started to play a major role in product design and the optimization process.
+This is a common question that haunts most designers: what is accuracy in FEA or CFD simulation?
+And just how accurate are these computer models?
+With rapidly advancing technology and growing computer power, simulations have started to play a major role in product design and the optimization process.

-In the early days of modern technology, simple hand calculations were used, along with data tables and the factor of safety calculations.
-However, such calculations were insufficient and hence FEA and CFD were originally developed for the design of aerospace and civil engineering structures.
-Over the last four decades, FEM and CFD have been widely applied to applications beyond these areas.
-Particularly over the last decade, these numerical techniques are being applied to multiphysics applications such as biomechanics and electromagnetics as well.
-As the industry has started to use these technologies more extensively, one question that many often ponder about is their reliance.
+In the early days of modern technology, simple hand calculations, along with data tables and factor of safety calculations, were used on a daily basis.
+However, such calculations were insufficient, leading to the development of FEA and CFD simulation, which were originally created for the design of aerospace and civil engineering structures.
+Over the last four decades, FEM and CFD simulation have been widely applied to applications beyond these areas.
+In the last decade, in particular, these numerical techniques are being applied to multiphysics applications such as biomechanics and electromagnetics.
+As the industry has started to use these technologies more extensively, one question that many often ponder is related to their reliability.

-We often watch flashy pictures in animations and movies and these are the results of solutions to these PDEs.
+The flashy pictures we’ve become accustomed to in popular animations and videos are the result of solutions to these PDEs.
 However, these are specific solutions to a particular boundary condition.
-Similarly, simulations are also solutions to these PDE’s.
-However, simulations are generic ones to general boundary conditions.
-Numerical methods use discretization of the entire region to solve the problem.
+Similarly, simulations are also solutions to these PDEs.
+However, simulations are generic ones to general boundary conditions, whereas numerical methods use discretization of the entire region to solve the problem.

-Most often this is a question of the user who needs a particular component in mind to be designed.
+Most often this is a question of the user who needs a particular component to be designed.

-Firstly, it is necessary to comprehend the application where the component shall be used.
+Firstly, it is necessary to fully understand the application where the component shall be used.
 Are the conditions static or dynamic?
 Is it subjected to fatigue or cyclic loading?
-Considering the correct form of a simulation is the first step in ensuring accuracy.
+Considering the correct form of a simulation is the first step in ensuring simulation accuracy.

-One of the most common causes of failure is fatigue where the structure weakens with each cycle of loading.
-Finally, over millions of cycles, the structure suddenly fails.
+One of the most common causes of failure is fatigue.
+The structure weakens with each cycle of loading, and eventually, over millions of cycles, the structure suddenly fails.
 Such failures are catastrophic in nature.
-Here static or dynamic analysis are only as an order of magnitude approximations.
+In this instance, static or dynamic analysis is only as an order of magnitude approximations.

-Further on, the material properties need accurate calibration and comparison with experiments.
-Alongside using an appropriate material model (linear, nonlinear – elastic, hyperelastic, plasticity, viscoelasticity etc.), the numbers used for these models need to be appropriately fitted with experiments.
-Most often, inaccuracies here arise when data is “extrapolated”.
-Interpolation is acceptable but extrapolation is really dangerous.
+As the process progresses, the material properties need accurate calibration and comparison with experiments.
+In addition to using an appropriate material model (linear, nonlinear, elastic, hyperelastic, plasticity, viscoelasticity, etc.), the numbers used for these models need to be appropriately fitted with experiments.
+Most often, inaccuracies arise when data is “extrapolated”.
+Interpolation is acceptable, but extrapolation is really dangerous.

 Thus, the customer can ensure that the simulations are accurate and within permissible limits by providing the designers with: